-But it is also about our time horizon.
+Put another way, our interest in ESG factors is additional diligence in evaluating an investment.
+We are constantly seeking to identify factors that could potentially be relevant and material to our investment analysis.
+That said, it is also about our time horizon.
 Our investment approach is rooted in the idea that understanding the long-term risk-return profile of an investment requires an expanded, more forward-thinking type of analysis.

 As part of this process, we often ask ourselves questions such as: What is the underlying risk of a company’s governance practices?
 What are the potential benefits that can be derived from a company’s reduced environmental footprint?
 Why is a municipality issuing debt and how will this additional project capital benefit its residents?

-We recognize that ESG integration is an evolving concept, and that there continue to be more questions than answers.
-But we believe that a keen focus on critical investment fundamentals—detailed research and a long-term investment horizon—has timeless relevance.
+We believe that our detailed and long-term-oriented research approach helps us make better informed decisions when constructing and managing client portfolios.
+We recognize that ESG integration is an evolving investment concept, that will continue to mature over time, and we believe that a keen focus on critical investment fundamentals—detailed research and a long-term investment horizon—has timeless relevance.